 After the initial call, you’ll get to know each other through:

 - In‐person visits (depending on where you both live)

 - And more

-Step 4: Your Hospital Stay
+Step 4 to Create an Adoption Plan: Pan Your Hospital Stay

 Planning for your hospital stay in advance can help you focus on this big day and the healthy birth of your baby.
-Here are some things to consider when it comes to your hospital adoption planning:
+You’re in charge of everything that happens during your delivery.